cfmak/pokebowl/README.md

 3. Better error case handling is needed for the actor state machine.
 Perhaps adding re-try and confirmation by looking up the Jobcoin transaction has happened.

+4. In a real world system, multiple containers would run the server application.
+We would need a way to process the mixingMap element by element, exactly one time.
+Here are some proposals:
+    1. We can have a lock table in the database.
+The container that is processing a row of mixingMap should acquire a lock first.
+        The lock would be released after the disbursement.
+As a result, only one container (or thread) can lock on and process a mixing row at a time.
+    2. We can use kafka to manage the disbursement.
+The REST server can be a producer of the disbursement signal, and have other containers registered as consumer of the Disburse signal.
+Only the disbursement consumer will perform the transaction to disburse.
+        Kafka should support [exactly-once](https://www.baeldung.com/kafka-exactly-once) semantics very well.